gabrielmoreira/typed-serverless/README.md

 ### Some reasons:
 * Save time.
 Many errors that would only happen at runtime can be prevented by using TypeScript.
 For example, a very common mistake is referencing a wrong ARN resource when defining an IAM Policy.

-* Autocomplete for almost everything, including all IDs you define for your resources, and also all AWS CloudFormation resources using [Typed AWS](https://github.com/gabrielmoreira/typed-aws).
+* Autocomplete + Type checking for almost everything, including all IDs you define for your resources, and also all AWS CloudFormation resources using [Typed AWS](https://github.com/gabrielmoreira/typed-aws).

 * Ensure a consistent style.
 Avoid hundreds of string interpolations and copy-and-paste by creating helper functions.